mrdandelion6/Learn-to-Code/topics/databases/notes.md

 - basically a table with rows and columns
 - every relation has a **schema**, a which describes the columns (also referred to as fields)

-### scheme
+### schema
-a scheme is a description of a particular collection of data, using a given data model.
+a schema is a description of a particular collection of data, using a given data model.
+- relation schema describes the schema of a table/relation
+- database schema is a set of all relation schemas in the database

 ## data independence
 applications insulated from how data is structured and stored.
 ### logical data independence
 - make the database independent from the rest of the application
-### physics data independence
+### physical data independence
 - hardware level considerations
 - protection from changes in physical structure of data
 - abstract the database from the hardware